adelasantosd/normtrace-disability-rights/references/frameworks/structural-analysis.md

 - Lack of a technical secretariat or administrative support: institutions without operational structure often fail in practice.
 - Absence of earmarked or identifiable funding: duties without funding may remain aspirational.
 - Transitional provisions without deadlines: implementation may be indefinitely postponed.

+**Relevance for federal and multi-level systems**

+This stage is especially important in multi-level systems such as Mexico and Switzerland, where implementation may depend on:
+- federal action;
+- subnational legislation;
+- cantonal or state administration;
+- municipal or communal execution;
+- and intergovernmental coordination

 **Relevance for NormTrace**
 A domestic legal instrument may be formally rights-compatible while remaining institutionally fragile.
 Structural analysis should therefore identify whether the institutional architecture is: